 The limitation in the study include restricted demographic characteristics of the participants.
-In this qualitative research all participants involved are Malay and Muslims.
-Therefore, the results discussed are restricted to Muslim Malay cultural membership.
+In this qualitative research, all participants involved are Malay and Muslims.
+Therefore, the results discussed are restricted to only Muslim Malay cultural membership.
 Second, the inclusion of other professions would be required to properly interpret cultural factors in influencing career choice.
-Therefore, future research should seek to explore a broader spectrum of careers dominated by women such as secretary, model and fashion designer.
-Moreover, the other races and religion should be considered as Malaysia is a multicultural country.
+Therefore, future research should seek to explore a broader spectrum of careers dominated by women such as secretary, model, and fashion designer.
+Moreover, other races and religions should also be considered in future studies as Malaysia is a multicultural country.